wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/how-to-wire-a-robot.rst

 .. image:: images/how-to-wire-a-robot/image17.jpg

+.. note:: This section details how to wire the SPARK MAX controllers using PWM signaling.
+This is a recommended starting point as it is simpler and easier to troubleshoot than CAN operation.

-Requires: 4x PWM cables (if using non-integrated wire controllers), 2x PWM Y-cable (Optional)
+Requires: 4x SPARK MAX PWM adapters (if using SPARK MAX), 4x PWM cables (if controllers without integrated wires or adapters, otherwise optional), 2x PWM Y-cable (Optional)

 Option 1 (Direct connect):

-- Connect the PWM cables from each controller directly to the roboRIO.
-For Victor SPX's and other PWM/CAN controllers, the green wire (black wire for non-integrated controllers) should be towards the outside of the roboRIO.
-For controllers without integrated wires, make sure the controller side of the black wire is located according to the markings on the controller.
+1. If using SPARK MAX, attach the PWM adapter to the SPARK MAX (small adapter with a 3 pin connector with black/white wires).
+2. If needed, attach PWM extension cables to the controller or adapter.
+On the controller side, match the colors or markings (some controllers may have green/yellow wiring, green should connect to black).
+3. Attach the other end of the cable to the roboRIO with the black wire towards the outside of the roboRIO.
 It is recommended to connect the left side to PWM 0 and 1 and the right side to PWM 2 and 3 for the most straightforward programming experience, but any channel will work as long as you note which side goes to which channel and adjust the code accordingly.

 Option 2 (Y-cable):

+1. If using SPARK MAX, attach the PWM adapter to the SPARK MAX (small adapter with a 3 pin connector with black/white wires).
+2. If needed, attach PWM extension cables between the controller or adapter and the PWM Y-cable.
+On the controller side, match the colors or markings (some controllers may have green/yellow wiring, green should connect to black).
-1. Connect 1 PWM Y-cable to the PWM cables for the controllers controlling one side of the robot.
-The brown wire on the Y-cable should match the green/black wire on the PWM cable.
+3. Connect 1 PWM Y-cable to the 2 PWM cables for the controllers controlling each side of the robot.
+The brown wire on the Y-cable should match the black wire on the PWM cable.
-2. Connect the PWM Y-cables to the PWM ports on the roboRIO.
+4. Connect the PWM Y-cables to the PWM ports on the roboRIO.
 The brown wire should be towards the outside of the roboRIO.
 It is recommended to connect the left side to PWM 0 and the right side to PWM 1 for the most straightforward programming experience, but any channel will work as long as you note which side goes to which channel and adjust the code accordingly.

 Robot Signal Light
 ------------------